frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/activity-cost.md

 **Activity Cost records the per-hour billing rate and costing rate of an Employee against a particular Activity Type.**

-This rate is pulled by the system while making Timesheets.
-It is used for Project Costing.
+The system pulls this rate while making Timesheets.
+It is used to determine the [Project Cost](/docs/user/manual/en/projects/project#23-costing-and-billing).

 <img class="screenshot" alt="Activity Cost" src="{{docs_base_url}}/assets/img/project/projects-activity-cost.png">